DrShahinstein/yew-nim-game/README.md

-# Nim Game Built Using Yew.rs
+# yew-nim-game

-A web application of nim-game using Rust & Yew.rs technologies implementing a minimax algorithm for counter moves.
+A fundamental web assembly app using rust and yew.rs implementing minimax algorithm for counter moves.

 ## Game Logic